 There are two ways you can clean your rainwater before it gets into your collection barrels:

 - First Flush Diverter: This system will channel away the initial rainwater.
-The idea is that this first rainwater will flush away all the leaves and debris on your rooftop so the rain which is collected afterwards is clean.
+The idea is that this first rainwater will flush out all the leaves and debris on your rooftop, so the rain collected afterward is clean.
 It works by using a pipe with a cap at the end.
-When the pipe is full, a flapper shuts it off so any additional rainwater goes into the collection system.
+When the pipe is full, a flapper shuts it off, so any additional rainwater goes into the collection system.

 - Rainwater Harvesting System Filters: There are many different filtration systems you can set up right in your rainwater collection system.
-This article goes over the different rainwater filter types, including pot filters, basket filters, cascade filters, vortex filters, and DIY filters.
+This article covers the different rainwater filter types, including pot, basket, cascade, vortex, and DIY filters.